Is your dog possessive of toys with other dogs?

-This printable reference document will help make working with your dog easy and effective.
+This printable reference document will help make working on resource guarding with your dog easy and effective.

 Types of Resource Guarding in Dogs

 When a dog resource guards, the resource that is “guarded” can vary.
 Guarding may be directed towards other dogs, or towards dogs and humans that approach something the dog values.
-Items commonly guarded include:
+Resource guarding behavior can include: